SunChero/az_sentinel_ti_cleaner/README.md

 ## Background

-In our efforts to integrate Mandiant's Threat Intelligence (TI) with Microsoft Sentinel, an unforeseen error resulted in the ingestion of over 1.2 million Indicators of Compromise (IOCs) with a score of 0 into our SIEM system. no viable solution could be found apart from wait until the expiration date.
+In our security operations, we encountered a critical issue where an unexpected influx of thousands of Indicators of Compromise (IOCs) was injected by one of our threat intelligence providers.
+The sheer volume of these IOCs, combined with the lack of an efficient cleanup mechanism, created significant operational challenges.
+Existing solutions for managing and removing these IOCs were either impractical or required waiting for the natural expiration of the indicators.

 ## Motivation